ZacharyZhong1/MacrovascularCorrectionPipeline/README.md

 >3.
 Zhong, X., Van Lankveld, H., Mathew, A., Chen, J.J., 2025.
 The link between steady-state EEG and rs-fMRI metrics in healthy young adults: the effect of macrovascular correction. bioRxiv 2025.06.06.658306. https://doi.org/10.1101/2025.06.06.658306 (accepted by Imaging Neurosci.
 (Camb.))
 >4. to be added...

 This toolbox has four subunits.
-Please run the following subunits in the specified order:
+Please run the following subunits in order:

 ## Vessel_Segmentation
 This step segments the vasculature from TOF-MRA using the BrainCharter toolbox.
 Please cite the original study if you use this component.